carpentries/carpentries.org-archive/pages/online-workshop-recommendations.md

     - Choose a time format: 2 full days or...?
     - Identify time zones: where is everyone?
     - Plan time to teach learners how to participate
-    - Plan time for breaks and socialization
+    - Plan time for breaks and socialisation
     - Plan time for exercises and transitions
     - Choose content to cut as the need arises
 * [Choose your technology](#choosing-your-technology)